i3abghany/microscale/quant/image_classification/README.md

 ## Usage

-The model is pre-trained and stored in `../models/ic.tflite` (ResNet-8).
+The model is pre-trained and stored in `../models/cifar10_resnet8.tflite`.
 The training process is described in the [MLPerf Tiny](https://github.com/mlcommons/tiny) repository.
+We also provide two other models: `cifar10_densenet121.tflite` and `cifar10_resnet50.tflite`.

 ```bash
 $ python eval_quant.py --help